AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 ## How to configure the Pipeline option {#configure-pipeline-option}

 Add or edit Experience Cloud triggers under the "triggers" array; do not edit the rest.
-Make sure that the JSON is valid; this website can help: http://jsonlint.com/
+Make sure that the JSON is valid with the help of this this [website](http://jsonlint.com/).

 * "name" is the trigger ID.
 A wildcard "*" catches all triggers.
 * "Consumer" is any unique string that uniquely identifies the nlserver instance.
 It can usually be the instance name itself.
 For multiple environments (dev/stage/prod), please ensure it is unique for each of them so that each instance gets a copy of the message.